canjs/can-component/docs/component.md

 @demo demos/can-component/treecombo.html

-The secret to this widget is the viewModel's `breadcrumb` property, which is an array of items the user has navigated through, and `selectableItems`, which represents the children of the last item in the breadcrub.
+The secret to this widget is the viewModel’s `breadcrumb` property, which is an array of items the user has navigated through, and `selectableItems`, which represents the children of the last item in the breadcrub.
 These are defined on the viewModel like: